JamesLMilner/coordinate-set/README.md

 expect(set.size).toBe(1);
 ```

 The API matches the original `Set` API as closely as possible.
+The library also does basic validation on the input array to make sure it is a valid longitude, latitude pair.

 ## Install